Enrise/Taskfile/README.md

 # Auto-completion

-Autocompletion works when you use `zsh` with `oh-my-zsh`.
+Autocompletion works when you use `zsh` and `oh-my-zsh`.
 Create the following file in your oh-my-zsh directory `~/.oh-my-zsh/completions/_task.zsh`:

 ```shell